EAL launches driving simulator award for specialist Centre

-The official launch event saw over 50 delegates from across the fleet and professional motoring sectors given a guided tour of the new centre and an opportunity to get behind the wheel of the purpose-built simulators.
-Special guest and keynote speaker was motoring TV personality Quentin Wilson, a staunch advocate of higher driving standards.
+For the official launch event over 50 delegates from across the fleet and professional motoring sectors were given a guided tour of the new centre and an opportunity to get behind the wheel of the purpose-built simulators.
+TV Motoring personality Quentin Wilson was The special guest and keynote speaker was, a staunch advocate of higher driving standards.

 He said: “I’m hugely impressed with Tadea’s driver education initiatives.
 This is the sort of programme that should be rolled out across the UK, from schools to the workplace.
 The benefits to society from safer driving and fuel efficiency add up to hundreds of millions.”

-Effective Transport Solutions offers base level simulators which utilise three-screen technology and state-of-the-art simulation software.
+Effective Transport Solutions offers base-level simulators which utilise three-screen technology and state-of-the-art simulation software.
 There are also higher specification simulators which are housed in BMW Minis, with wrap-around projector screens providing a more immersive and even more authentic training experience.
-Both types of simulator can switch between internal combustion engine and electric vehicle, maximising the training opportunities available.
+Both types of the simulator can switch between an internal combustion engine and an electric vehicle, maximising the training opportunities available.